martinkearn/Content/Blogs/Processing Github Webhooks with Azure Functions.md

 ## Creating the Azure Function

-An Azure Function is an obvious candidate for the `Payload URL`, although this could really be any service that accepts a HTTP Post.
-In Azure you could also use an Azure Logic App or Web API hosted as an App Service.
+An Azure Function is an obvious candidate for the `Payload URL`, although this could be any service that accepts a HTTP Post.
+For example, in Azure you could also use an Azure Logic App or Web API hosted as an App Service.

 We'll stick with Azure Functions as this kind of task is a perfect match for the serverless architecture.

 > **Note**: Azure Functions Webhook mode is only available for version 1.x of the Functions runtime.
-Webhook mode provides additional validation for webhook payloads.
 In version 2.x, the base HTTP trigger still works and is the recommended approach for webhooks.

 The simplest way to get started is to follow [Azure Docs > Create your first function using Visual Studio](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio) right up until the 'Publish the project to Azure' section (don't publish to Azure just yet as there are some tips for local debugging I want to cover first).